willy-wagtail/mewtwo/src/app/shared/simple-table/README.md

-This component attempts to reproduce the designs found [here](https://tailwindui.com/components/application-ui/lists/tables).
+This component attempts to reproduce the different variations of Tailwindcss table components found [here](https://tailwindui.com/components/application-ui/lists/tables).

 To do: